Ancient Japan for Kids

 I am almost ashamed to admit how little I learned in school about this amazing country, much less its history.
 (I always say that I am learning as much as my boys are in this homeschooling journey!)

-The vast timeline of Japanese Ancient History continues up until 538 AD.
-For thousands of years, Japanese culture experienced its own iron age and classical expression.
 During this period, the first known written reference to Japan was recorded in the Chinese Book of Han in the first century AD.
 Then, between the fourth century and the ninth century, Japan’s numerous kingdoms and tribes gradually came to be unified under a centralized government, controlled by the Emperor.

 The pottery of this same time period and the historical record itself details the evolution of the Japanese language and the development of not one, not two, but THREE different Japanese alphabets.

 It was actually the Chinese practice of character writing that had a huge effect on the development of the written language of ancient Japan.
 Chinese characters became the Kanji symbolic alphabet in Japanese. ( Incidentally, written Chinese is one of the world’s oldest active, still in use, writing systems.
-Many current Chinese characters have been traced back to the Shang dynasty about 1200–1050 BC, but the process of creating characters is thought to have begun some centuries earlier.)

 Kanjiwas first introduced to ancient Japan in the first half of the first millennium AD.
 At the time, Japanese had no universal writing system, so Kanji were used to represent Japanese words with the corresponding meanings.

-Later years would bring the Japanese phonetic alphabets, Hiragana and Katakana.
 (Yes, you read that correctly.
 The pottery of the time period and the historical record itself details the evolution of the Japanese language and the development of not one, not two, but THREE different Japanese alphabets.)

 Hands-On Learning: Ancient Japan

-In my almost nine years of homeschooling, one thing that I have learned is essential for our learning to be retained and, if I am honest, enjoyed, is that hands-on activities make all the difference for my two growing boys.
+In my years of homeschooling, one thing that I have learned is essential for our learning to be retained and, if I am honest, enjoyed, is that hands-on activities make all the difference for my two growing boys.

 Because I wanted to bring the rich history of Japan alive for my boys, I knew I needed to include a hands-on activity in our study.
-Because the three alphabets factoid stunned us all, I decided to challenged them to replicate Japanese Character Writing or Kanjii.

 What You Will Need For This Activity:

-- Free Japanese Symbolic Writing Printable
+- Free Japanese Symbolic Writing Printable included in this post.

 - Brush Pens (if available – it not, any thick marker will do)